-MBCT uses meditation and cognitive therapy to overcome negative thinking.
+MBCT uses techniques from meditation and cognitive therapy to overcome negative thinking.
 MBCT does not try to change negative thinking patterns like other cognitive therapies.
 Instead, MBCT teaches people how to overcome negative thoughts through self-awareness (or mindfulness).
 Mindfulness helps people to see negative thinking patterns as passing thoughts, instead of ways that control how people feel and behave.

+MBCT is provided by therapists such as clinical psychologists, psychologists or counsellors who have been specially trained to provide this therapy (see Psychologists and other therapists).
+In Australia, Medicare provides rebates for visits to some therapists under the Better Access to Mental Health Care scheme.
 MBCT is most often taught in a program of 8 weekly group classes.
 Ask your GP or a psychologist for a program available near you.

-Last reviewed and updated: 1 December 2016
+Last reviewed and updated: 1 November 2019